bahamas10/smfwatchdog/README.md

 processes, are up and running, and handles any failures they may encounter.

-The one thing that SMF is lacking however, is the ability to do service level health checks.
-SMF bases your services health on process health, checking things such as processes dying, or exiting abnormally, etc. However, it may be the case that a process is up, has a pid and `/proc` structure, but has locked up, or is not behaving how it should.  `smfwatchdog` is meant to do health checks (in the form of scripts) on your services, and proactively kill or restart the service under failure conditions.
+One thing that SMF is lacking however (by design), is the ability to do service level health checks.
+SMF bases your services health on process health, checking things such as processes dying, or exiting abnormally, etc. However, it may be the case that a process is up, has a pid and `proc` structure, but has locked up, or is not behaving how it should.  `smfwatchdog` is meant to do health checks (in the form of scripts) on your services, and proactively kill or restart the service under failure conditions.